kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

 In this lab, you will explore Microsoft Defender for Cloud and learn how Azure Secure Score can be used to improve your organization's security posture.
 NOTE: the Azure subscription provided by the Authorized Lab Hoster (ALH) limits access and may experience longer than normal delays.

+## Task 1: Explore on Microsoft Defender for Cloud

-## Task 1:In this task, you'll do a high-level walk-through of some of the capabilities of Microsoft Defender for Cloud
+In this task, you'll do a high-level walk-through of some of the capabilities of Microsoft Defender for Cloud

 1. In the blue search bar enter **Microsoft Defender for Cloud**, then from the results list, select **Microsoft Defender for Cloud**.